The Devils' game with the Senators on the following Saturday went on as scheduled, with a tribute before puck-drop.

 Both Rideau Hall and 24 Sussex are about 2 miles northeast of Parliament Hill, across the Rideau River (as well as the Rideau Canal), in the New Edinburgh section of town.
 Number 7 or Number 9 bus from downtown.

 As I said, Canada didn't have an official Prime Minister's residence until 1951.
 Laurier lived at what became known as Laurier House from 1897 until he died in 1919, and his widow stayed there until her death in 1923.
 She willed it to Mackenzie King (who never married), and he lived there until he died in 1950.
-His successor, Louis St. Laurent, didn't want to make it the official PM's residence, because he knew that, one day, the Conservative Party would make a comeback, and he didn't want any Tories living in the house of Liberal icons Laurier and Mackenzie King.
+His successor, Louis St. Laurent, didn't want to make it the official PM's residence, because he knew that, one day (in 1957, as it turned out), the Conservative Party would make a comeback, and he didn't want any Tories living in the house of Liberal icons Laurier and Mackenzie King.

 The Canadian War Museum tells Canada's military story from the French and Indian War of 1756-63 to the present.
-Needless to say, with the Centennial of World War I having arrived this past June, the museum is focusing on that conflict, which was central to establishing Canada's identity on the world stage.
+Needless to say, with the Centennial of World War I (1914-18) being in progress, the museum is focusing on that conflict, which was central to establishing Canada's identity on the world stage.
 (Prime Minister Borden's lobbying of the British government led to the first separate Canadian Army, instead of having Canadian units assigned to British units, as had been the case through the Boer War.)
 1 Vimy Place at Booth Street, down Wellington Street, west of Parliament Hill.
 Several bus lines go there from downtown.

 A much more peaceful setting is the Canadian Museum of History, formerly the Canadian Museum of Civilization.
 (While they use the American spelling, rather than the British "Civilisation," they use the British pronunciation -- hence, both major Star Trek captains, Montrealer William Shatner and Yorkshireman Patrick Stewart, say, "To seek out new life, and new SIV-il-igh-ZAY-shuns," instead of the American, "SIV-il-ih-ZAY-shuns.")